socketteer/clooi/README.md

 The default options for the CLI app are stored in `settings.js`, under `cliOptions`.
 You can change the default options by modifying this file.
 These options will load by default when you run the CLI app or when you run the `!reload` command.

 The default system prompt and context are stored in `contexts/systemPrompt.txt` and `contexts/context.txt` respectively.
 You can change these files to change the default system prompt and context, or set different strings or point to different files in `settings.js`.

+Note: For infrastruct or ChatGPT, most of the generation options are set in the same way as in the API, in `modelOptions` in the respective client's options in `settinsg.js`.

 ### Problems